 - Liberal psychology held the individual responsible for finding the balance between reality and expectation (happiness = reality – expectation); lower your expectation if reality is not on your side.

 - Utilitarianists went even further by turning wellbeing into a moral criterion, an ultimate aim of this life, a rightness of actions that cannot be questioned.
 Utilitarian wellbeing (wellbeing = pleasure – pain) had a strong social dimension (maximum pleasure for the maximum number of people or a majoritarian hedonism) but its definitions of pain and pleasure remained highly subjective, too demanding to be feasible and the efforts to quantify it through universal indexes turned out to be impractical to many critics, including the Critical Social Sciences.

 This move has also played well in the hands of economic conservatives.
-It helps the wellbeing discourse to become even more sophisticated by bringing elements of the eudemonic tradition back in the form of shared suffering for the communal good.
-If wellbeing is more than happiness, and require sacrifices and pain to achieve a higher status of self-flourishing and maximum pleasure for the majority, then economic austerity can be morally justified.
+It helps the well-being discourse to become even more sophisticated by bringing elements of the eudemonic tradition back in the form of shared suffering for the communal good.
+If well-being is more than happiness and requires sacrifices and pain to achieve a higher status of self-flourishing and maximum pleasure for the majority, then economic austerity can be morally justified.

 Yet the more people are delinked from the state’s protection under austerity regimes, the more they become dependent on non-state forces to pursue happiness: from positive psychologists to the fitness industry, to alternative medicine, to the giant debt industry that encourages consumers to spend even in an age of fewer state safety nets and economic stagnation.